-In order to consolidate your purchase orders, simply combine all of your purchase orders from multiple units of your business.
+In order to consolidate your purchase orders, simply combine all of your POs from multiple units of your business.
 From there, you can submit that single purchase order to a vendor capable of fulfilling the requirements of that order, as opposed to sending several purchase orders to multiple vendors.
 Many procurement software systems provide a feature within their programming that simplifies this process and assists you in generating consolidated purchase orders.

 The resultant, aggregated purchase order is commonly referred to as a Blanket Purchase Order, and it is most commonly used when a business has a recurring need for expendable goods.
 Suppliers also benefit from blanket purchase orders because they guarantee ongoing business and assist the suppliers with their own orders and cash-flow projections.